Mission:

 Community sector collaboration to engage, educate, and empower individuals and their families to embrace preventing or mitigating substance use/mental health disorders.

-• When help, support, and resources are needed, we can assist: where to look and walk alongside individuals and families that need help.
+• When help, support, and resources are needed, we can assist by showing where to look and walking alongside individuals and families who need help.

 • We reduce shame and stigma by sharing our stories and encouraging others to share theirs.

-• Bring hope by paying what we’ve learned forward.
+• Bring hope by paying forward what we’ve learned.

-Our vision is to work alongside community members, businesses, schools, city, county, and state organizations to find resources to support our community.
+Our vision is to work alongside community members, businesses, schools, the city, the county, and state organizations to find resources to support our community.

 • Supporting local community members and sectors: connecting and providing Information, education, and resources.

-• Enhance skills: Workshops, seminars, or activities designed to increase the skills of participants, members, and staff (e.g., training and technical assistance, parenting classes, strategic planning retreats, and model programs in schools).
+• Enhance skills: Workshops, seminars, or activities designed to build participants’, members’, and staff's skills (e.g., training and technical assistance, parenting classes, strategic planning retreats, and model programs in schools).

 • Provide Support: Creating opportunities for participation in activities that reduce risk or enhance protection (e.g., alternative activities, mentoring, referrals for service, support groups, and youth clubs).

-Thank you to the volunteer Board of Directors, Teen Advisory Board, and community members who tirelessly fight to bring awareness, education, resources, and support to nearby communities.
+Thank you to the volunteer Board of Directors, Teen Advisory Board, and community coalition members who tirelessly work to raise awareness, provide education, resources, and support to nearby communities.
 Prevention work has an amazing ripple effect; the benefits can be felt forever.
 This poem is dedicated to YOU – the People in the Arena!!!

 the-man-in-the-arena-1-638.jpg